gaimplan/gaimplan/README.md

 *   **⚡ Living Knowledge Vault:** Local-first, secure, and blazing fast with Tauri + Rust
 *   **🎯 Multi-Model Support:** OpenAI, Gemini, Ollama, LM Studio—all with persistent context
 *   **📄 Universal Ingestion:** PDFs, images, code, markdown—everything becomes context

+## 🧠 How Gaimplan Builds Your Context Engine

+**Example 1: The Debugging Pattern**
+- You write: "Fixed auth bug - race condition in token refresh"
+- You highlight: The specific code pattern that caused it
+- Gaimplan synthesizes: Creates context linking this to 3 similar bugs you've solved
+- Next time you ask AI: "I'm seeing weird auth failures"
+- AI responds with: Your exact debugging pattern, the race condition history, and suggests checking the token refresh logic you've highlighted before

+**Example 2: The Research Synthesis**
+- Monday: You save papers on distributed systems, highlight key theorems
+- Tuesday: You note connections between consensus algorithms
+- Wednesday: You tag #byzantine-fault-tolerance across several notes
+- Thursday: You ask AI about system design
+- AI output: Incorporates YOUR specific research focus, references the exact theorems you found important, and builds on the connections you've been exploring

+**Example 3: The Product Evolution**
+- Week 1: Customer feedback notes with pain points highlighted
+- Week 2: Technical architecture decisions tagged #core-infrastructure
+- Week 3: Competitor analysis with key differentiators marked
+- Ask AI: "How should we position our next feature?"
+- AI synthesizes: Your exact customer pain points, your architectural constraints, and competitive gaps—not generic product advice

 ## 🚀 Getting Started (Beta)